-In the spring of 2018, about 20 members of Iran's Islamic Revolutionary Guard Corps (IRGC) entered the Shargis' home and arrested Emad, according to the Iran Prison Atlas run by the nonprofit United for Iran.
+On April 23, 2018, over a dozen agents of the authorities entered the Shargis' home and arrested Emad,.
 There are conflicting reports about whether Bahareh was also arrested.
-The IRGC also seized the Shargis' passports and electronic equipment.
+The regime also seized the Shargis' passports and electronic equipment.

-As noted below, Emad was released from prison in November 2018 and cleared of all charges by Tehran's Revolutionary Court in late 2019.
-However, the regime-held on to Emad's passport, and a news story wrongly reported that the Shargis were arrested again.
+As noted below, Emad was released from prison in December 2018 and cleared of all charges by Tehran's Revolutionary Court in late 2019.
+However, the regime held on to Emad's passport, and a news story wrongly reported that the Shargis were arrested again.
 The court also summoned him for three hearings during 2020.